novwhisky/adobe-animate-canvas-umd/README.md

 ### Usage

+canvas-umd **does** depend on a global reference to `createjs`.
+That variable will need to exist before loading this one in order to work.
+Despite my best efforts, there's no workable solution for shimming it into a module format.

 **This library only works in a browser environment currently, CanvasRenderingContext2D support in node sucks**
 ```
 var umd = CanvasUmd({